honeypieio/rosshudson.co.uk/content/posts/wankie-how-to-make-your-own-off-brand-winkie.md

 ![](/images/soldering-1.jpg)

 1. Solder the 0 ohm link and the capacitor.
 If you're using a soldering iron, to make them sit flush to the board you can tin the pads then use some solder wick to make the pad flat.
-Tack one lead on and solder other lead then reflow the first led again.
+Tack one lead on and solder other lead then reflow the first lead again.

 ![](/images/soldering-2.jpg)